 “the federal government is committed to ensuring that [they] have equal opportunities to obtain employment and advancement in federal institutions.”The provision also sets out the federal government’s commitment to ensuring that

 “the composition of the work-force of federal institutions tends to reflect the presence of both official language communities of Canada, taking into account the characteristics of individual institutions, including their mandate, the public they serve and their locations”.
 However, the government

-“must walk a very tight line, as subsection 39(3) states that the principles of section 39 may not be construed as abrogating or derogating from the principle of selection according to merit”(Professional Institute of the Public Service at paragraph 35).
+“must walk a very tight line, as section 39(3) states that the principles of section 39 may not be construed as abrogating or derogating from the principle of selection according to merit”(Professional Institute of the Public Service at paragraph 35).

 - Part VII of the Act deals with advancement of English and French.
-Subsection 41(1) sets out the Government of Canada’s commitment to enhance the vitality of the English and French minority communities in Canada and support and assist in their development as well to foster the full recognition and use of both English and French in Canadian society.
-Subsection 41(2) imposes on federal institutions the duty to take positive measures to implement this commitment.
+Section 41(1) sets out the Government of Canada’s commitment to enhance the vitality of the English and French minority communities in Canada and support and assist in their development as well to foster the full recognition and use of both English and French in Canadian society.
+Section 41(2) imposes on federal institutions the duty to take positive measures to implement this commitment.
 Part VII also gives the Minister of Canadian Heritage the mission to take measures to advance the equality of status and use of English and French in Canadian society.

 Table of secondary material

 - Brun, Henri and Guy Tremblay in Droit constitutionnel, 4th ed.
 (Cowansville: Yvon Blais, 2002) at 844 [“Droit constitutionnel”].

 - Hogg, Peter W., Constitutional Law of Canada, looseleaf (Toronto: Carswell, 2002) at paragraph 53.6(a) [“ Constitutional Law”].